hynek/stamina/docs/tutorial.md

 That means the first backoff is no longer than 1.1 seconds, and the last is no longer than 46 seconds.
 You can [tune all these parameters](stamina.retry) to your liking, but the defaults are a good starting point.

+---

+If you want learn more:

-The [*Exponential Backoff And Jitter*](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) article on the *AWS Architecture Blog* is a good explanation with pretty graphs.
+- The [*Exponential Backoff And Jitter*](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) article on the *AWS Architecture Blog* is a good explanation of the basics with pretty graphs.
+- [*Resiliency in Distributed Systems*](https://blog.pragmaticengineer.com/resiliency-in-distributed-systems/) takes a wider view and explains how to build resilient systems in general.
+- And finally, I've given a talk at PyCon US 2017 called [*Solid Snakes or: How to Take 5 Weeks of Vacation*](https://www.youtube.com/watch?v=YVuqeXyvOUc) that addresses the various aspects to take care of to... take five weeks of (uninterrupted!) vacation.
+  This one has a stronger focus on Python and working at a smaller scale.

 ## Decorators

-The easiest way to add smart retries is to decorate a callable with {func}`stamina.retry()`:
+The easiest way to add smart retries to your code is to decorate a callable with {func}`stamina.retry()`:

 ```python
 import datetime as dt